SEN Unit – The Orchard

 The school employs a specialist Speech and Language Therapist to develop communication skills and communication programmes approach tailored to individual needs.
 Pupils receive bespoke 1:1 daily SALT sessions to meet their communication needs.

-The unit has created a sensory room which has resources for pupils with sensory processing needs.
+The unit has created 2 sensory rooms which has resources for pupils with sensory processing needs.
 The school’s SENCO and Learning Mentor supports staff on intervention programmes to support pupils experiencing social emotional and mental health needs.
 Their personalised curriculum can also be centred on the social and emotional aspects of learning and is individualised to suit the needs of each child.